Part 4. Bissau, Guinea-Bissau – The second year

 When the time came, my CAO, Nick Williams, asked me where I wanted to go next.
 His predecessor, Kathy Peterson, who suggested I consider bidding Bissau in A-100, promised me a good follow-on assignment if I did well in Bissau.
 I thought, “Go for it now!
 It’s your only chance.”
 I asked for the London, CON/POL rotation.
 My second choice was GSO in Nassau.
 He said he would work on it.
 I got the London assignment.

 Here is another Bissau poem: http://poemsbyray.blogspot.com/2009/12/natural-forces-or-notes-to-former-lover.html

-We can, frankly, end the story here and it will be quite complete.
+We can, frankly, end the whole story of my foreign service career here and it will be quite complete.
 Everything after Bissau is pretty much a footnote to be truthful.
 But let us continue.

 Our private security company (a model well-to-do neighborhoods and gated communities are likely to turn increasingly to as we take steps to defund public police departments) found car batteries for sale in a local market, traced them back to our embassy and to the band of thieves, who when pressed (spare us the details, please!), confessed they were entering the roof at night across the tops of several adjacent buildings.

 As fate would have it, the owner of our security company is now the country’s Minister of Interior.
 But back then he was just a guy with a security company.